 - 18. that transportation plans utilize:

 - a. transit oriented development concepts;

 - b. context approach to street design;

 - c. complete street concepts where dictated by the land use context; and

 - d. modal split

 - 19. reduced car parking.

 - 20. express transit service and transit priority corridors to connect major employment, popular destinations and mixed use areas.

-- 21. parking to locate:
+- 21. new vehicular parking to consist of one or more of the following:

-- a. on-street;
+- a. on-street:

-- b. underground; or
+- b. underground: or

 - c. as stacked parking.

 - 22. bicycle parking for all developments.

 - 23. commercial and services to be accessible by active transportation and public transportation at multiple location points.